-The following is a description of transactions or series of transactions since January 1, 2017, to which we were or will be a party, in which:
+The following is a description of transactions or series of transactions since January 1, 2018, to which we were or will be a party, in which:

-- · the amount involved in the transaction exceeds, or will exceed, \$120,000; and - in which any of our executive officers, directors or holder of five percent or more of any class of our capital stock, including their immediate family members or affiliated entities, had or will have a direct or indirect material interest.
+- the amount involved in the transaction exceeds, or will exceed, \$120,000; and - in which any of our executive officers, directors or holder of five percent or more of any class of our capital stock, including their immediate family members or affiliated entities, had or will have a direct or indirect material interest.

-Compensation arrangements for our named executive officers and our directors are described elsewhere in this prospectus under "Executive compensation" and "Non-employee director compensation."
+Compensation arrangements for our named executive officers and our directors are described elsewhere in this Annual Report under "Director Compensation" and "Executive Compensation."